KxSystems/docs/docs/ml/automl/userguide/index.md

 -   `ptype` type of problem, regression/class, as a symbol (``` `reg/`class ```)
 -   `dict` is one of `::` for default behaviour, a kdb+ dictionary or path to a user defined flat file for modifying default parameters.

+Returns the date and time at which the run was initiated

-Default returned/saved items from an individual run:
+The default setup saves the following items from an individual run:

 1. The best model, saved as a hdf5 file, or "pickled" byte object.
 2. A saved report indicating the procedure taken and scores achieved.